hyperledger-labs/microfab/README.md

-# fablet
+# microfab
-Fablet is a containerized Fabric runtime for use in development environments
+Microfab is a containerized Fabric runtime for use in development environments